-We have recently commenced clinical development of etokimab, imsidolimab and ANB030, and have no other history of conducting clinical trials or commercializing biotechnology products, which may make it difficult to evaluate the prospects for our future viability.
+We have recently commenced clinical development of imsidolimab, ANB030 and ANB032 and have a limited history of conducting clinical trials and no history of commercializing biotechnology products, which may make it difficult to evaluate the prospects for our future viability.

-Our operations to date have been largely limited to financing and staffing our company, developing our technology and developing our wholly-owned product candidates, and other product candidates in partnerships with our collaborators.
+Our operations to date have been largely limited to financing and staffing our company, developing our technology, and developing our whollyowned product candidates and other product candidates in partnerships with our collaborators.
 As a company, we have only very limited experience conducting clinical trials and have not had previous experience commercializing product candidates, including submitting a BLA to the FDA.
 In part because of this lack of experience, we cannot be certain that planned clinical trials will begin or be completed on time, if at all, that our planned development programs would be acceptable to the FDA or other regulatory authorities, or that, if approval is obtained, such product candidates can be successfully commercialized.
 Clinical trials and commercializing our wholly-owned product candidates will require significant additional financial and management resources, and reliance on third-party clinical investigators, CROs, consultants or collaborators.
 Relying on third-party clinical investigators, CROs or collaborators may result in delays that are outside of our control.